surifirstpin/biplus_documentation/docs/Visualization.md

 **Let us see in details how to configure visualization;**

-Using Analysis section you can creates an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds.
-Using BiPlus users can see the data and picture together for better understanding.
+Using Analysis section you can creates an impressive and good looking charts simultaneously with the data obtained from a query, in fraction of seconds for better understanding.

 ## Getting Started With Visualization.